-Parents of a newborn were furious to find a video of their child being roughhoused by nurses
+Parents of a Newborn Were Furious to Find a Video of their Child Being Roughhoused By Nurses

 After the hospital became aware of the video, three nurses were identified and fired immediately.

-Abdulhadi Al-Rabie, spokesperson for Taif Health Affairs, addressed the events in a statement:
+Abdulhadi Al-Rabie, a spokesperson for Taif Health Affairs, addressed the events in a statement:

 The Health Affairs investigated the source of the video and was able to identify the nurses who appeared in the video and the hospital where the incident took place.